HPH-Fabrication-Addins/cinx-api-docs/source/includes/_catalog-item.md

 # Catalog Item

 ## Item Definition
-### CINX Object Defintion - Catalog
+### CINX Object Defintion - Catalog Item

 A CINX Catalog Item is a building material product or construction related service that is stored within a CINX catalog.

-A CINX Catalog is a collection of items grouped together in a CINX database structure.
+A CINX catalog is a collection of items grouped together in a CINX database structure.
 Catalogs may contain construction materials, sub-contract services, rental equipment, and other content necessary for the execution of a construction project or maintenance of a building.

 A CINX orgranization will have a private catalog where items can be stored.
-An organization's private CINX catalog can be built from the items from CINX public catalogs including the HPH Plumbing/Mechanical list.
+An organization's private CINX catalog can be built from the items from CINX public catalogs including the HPH Plumbing/Mechanical database.
 Private items not associated with a CINX public catalog can also be inserted into an organization's private catalog.
 Thus, the responsibility for maintaining that item will be the organization.

 **Labor Units**

 CINX has worked with industry labor unit providers (MCAA and PHCC) to store their labor units as CINX Catalogs.
 HPH has also linked labor units to our HPH Plumbing/Mechanical catalog items.
-The CINX Get Item API can return labor units when the **details** view is used.
+The CINX Get Item API can return labor units when the **details view** is used.
 Adding a labor parameter to the URL will enable the output of labor units.  **Labor units will be returned ONLY if the organziation is authorized by the labor unit author to access them**

 **Dependencies and Business Rules**